Health Benefits of Eating Apples in South Africa

 Reduce the Risk of Stroke

-Apples have vital nutrients to help lower the risk of stroke.
+Additionally, apples have vital nutrients to help lower the risk of stroke.

 Studies found that consuming the most fibre reduces the risk of heart-related disease and stroke.